ttlew/conversation/dialog-build.md

 ![Shows four slots that prompt for the information needed to make a dinner reservation.](images/reservation.png)

 The user might provide values for mutliple slots at once.
-For example, the input might include the information, "There will be 6 of us dining at 7 PM."
-This one input contains two of the missing required values: the number of guests and time of the reservation.
+For example, the input might include the information, `There will be 6 of us dining at 7 PM.` This one input contains two of the missing required values: the number of guests and time of the reservation.
 The service recognizes and stores both of them, each one in its corresponding slot.
 It then displays the prompt that is associated with the next empty slot.

 ![Shows that two slots are filled, and the service prompts for the remaining one.](images/pass-in-info.png)